★★★★★970+ Clients Approved

 Why an Active Default Matters More Than the Score

 For home loans, the presence of an active default is often the more important barrier than the actual credit score number.
 Many major banks have hard-coded decline rules triggered by any active default — regardless of whether your score is 700 or 500.
 A score of 680 with an active default gets declined before a 580 without one at some institutions.
+For more, see our guide on credit score needed for a home loan in australia.

 This is why identifying whether your default was listed lawfully is the critical first step.
 Defaults listed in breach of the Privacy Act 1988 — without a Section 21D notice, during an active dispute, or with an incorrect amount — can be removed professionally.
 Once removed, the score typically jumps 100–300 points and the automatic decline trigger disappears.